 - Check addresses on old accounts.

-- Fight unfair defaults on your file.
+- Fight unfair defaults on your file to boost your score.

 - Ensure you financially de-link (in other words, separate) if you no longer have joint accounts with someone.